-Mr C's representative seems to suggest that because the investment was high-risk, it should not have been permitted in a SIPP at all.
-But the fact that the investment was speculative and carried a high degree of risk does not mean that Mattioli Woods or any other SIPP operator acting in line with the Principles and guidance should not have permitted the investment to be held in the SIPP.

-Lastly, I note that in order to be eligible for investment in Fund V to be promoted to him, Mr C had to meet certain criteria.
-And in the investment subscription document, Mr C confirmed he was eligible because he was a high net-worth individual.
-It seems that Mr C now says that he didn't meet these criteria and as such, he shouldn't have been permitted to invest by Mattioli Woods.
-But I don't think Mattioli Woods had any grounds to believe that Mr C had provided false information or was otherwise not eligible to invest in Fund V. In the particular circumstances of this case, I think it was reasonable for Mattioli Woods to accept the information Mr C provided to it at face value.
+Mr A's representative seems to suggest that because the investment was high-risk, it should not have been permitted in a SIPP at all.
+But the fact that the investment was speculative and carried a high degree of risk does not mean that Mattioli Woods or any other SIPP operator acting in line with the Principles and guidance should not have permitted the investment to be held in the SIPP at all.
+Lastly, I note that in order to be eligible for investment in Fund V to be promoted to him, Mr A had to meet certain criteria.
+And in the investment subscription document, Mr A confirmed he was eligible because he was a high net-worth individual.
+It seems that Mr A now says that he didn't meet these criteria and as such, he shouldn't have been permitted to invest by Mattioli Woods.
+But I don't think Mattioli Woods had any grounds to believe that Mr A had provided false information or was otherwise not eligible to invest in Fund V.